CarterPape/moab.news/_posts/2021/08/2021-08-13-political-compass.md

 1. Moab employers know best what their workers’ labor is worth.
 1. Development in Moab should be allowed regardless of its effect on locals.
 1. Deregulating local businesses is the best practical way for Moab to prosper.
-1. Moab would be better off if the national and state parks belonged to private owners rather than the government.
+1. Moab would be better off if federal and state lands belonged to private owners rather than the government.

 ## Next steps